Click here for a printable version of this page.

 once credited with growing legs and coming ashore-360 million years

 ago.
-Today, scientists prefer to cite the tongue-twisting fossil candidates: icthyostega, panderichthys, acanthotega, and the newly discovered Tiktaalik roseae (2004), as the ancestor(s) of all tetrapods-amphibians, reptiles, and mammals, including ourselves.
+Today, scientists prefer to cite the tongue-twisting fossil candidates: icthyostega, panderichthys, acanthostega, and the newly discovered Tiktaalik roseae (2004), as the ancestor(s) of all tetrapods-amphibians, reptiles, and mammals, including ourselves.

-But this view is controversial.
-Debate still rages as to whether
+But for some scientists, debate still rages as to whether

 the coelacanths, presumed to be close relatives of the Rhipidistia